greggelong/heavenEarth/README.md

 this calendar is not a cartesian product of all pairs. but half that. because of the five elements that have yin and yang

+you can see this clearly in the python script I have included

+    '''you can see here that the combination of the lists is not a cartesian product which would = 120 the combination of each element of the list without repeat. but is just half that as there is no yin water rat, or yin water monkey, they are only yang '''

 There will never be for example a gui (yin water) zi (rat) heaven_stem_ch=['甲','乙','丙','丁','戊','己','庚','辛','壬','癸'] heaven_stem_pin=['jiǎ','yǐ','bǐng','dīng','wù','jǐ','gēng','xīn','rén','guǐ']